alph853/multimedia-retrieval/README.md

 python -m spacy download en
 ```

-Then, you can run just using this command:
+Then go to `app` directory, you can run just using this command:

-`python app/app.py`
+`fastapi dev app.py`

 which stores results in /backend/app/result.json